znailnetem/znail/README.md

 # Getting Started

-The easiest way to get started with Znail is to generate a Rasbian image with Znail pre-installed.
+The easiest way to get started with Znail is to [download](https://github.com/znailnetem/znail/releases/latest) a Rasbian image with Znail pre-installed.

+The image can then be [installed](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) on a Raspberry Pi.

+# Generating a Custom Image

 A virtual machine is used to build the image.
 `Vagrant` and the `vagrant-scp` plugin is required.